 An MMTel enabler client acts as client-side functionality for DC application profile management.
 The functionalities of the MMTel enabler client include:

-- support HTTP client and HTTP server functionalities as specified in IETF RFC 9112 [4] for procedures defined in clause 6.2; and
+a) support HTTP client and HTTP server functionalities as specified in IETF RFC 9112 [4] for procedures defined in clause 6.2; and

-- support the interaction with SEAL client to utilize the SEAL notification management capability as specified in 3GPP TS 24.542 [3].
+b) support the interaction with SEAL client to utilize the SEAL notification management capability as specified in 3GPP TS 24.542 [3].

 5.3 MMTel enabler server